cse210-fa24-group14/cse210-fa24-group14/admin/meetings/111924-sprint-planning-2.md

 9. Skip authentication and link to the profile through Google (MVP)
 10. Light/Dark mode is the same as Chrome settings (GTH)

-MVP - Minimum Viable Product
+MVP - Minimum Viable Product,
 GTH - Goot To Have